 Nearest Airport: Ninoy Aquino International Airport, also known as Manila International Airport (Manila)

 - Coming from Manila, take the bus going to Nasugbu, Batangas (P150-180).
-DLTB in Taft Avenue and San Agustin Bus Line in Cubao have a direct route to Nasugbu.
+DLTB (Taft Avenue) and San Agustin Bus Line (Cubao) have direct routes to Nasugbu.

 - From Nasugbu town proper, there’s a tricycle terminal near Jolibee.
 Ride the tricycle going to Fortune Island Resort (P10-15/person).